frestr/armshaker/README.md

 armshaker has two primary parts: the back-end doing most of the work, and a front-end adding visualizations and multiprocessing support.
 In most cases, the front-end is the preferred way to run the fuzzer.

-The fuzzer must be compiled the first time, which can usually be done with a simple
+The fuzzer must be compiled before use, which can usually be done with a simple

 ```
 make
 ```

+in the project directory.

 The particular instruction set that is fuzzed depends on the runtime of the current system.
 If the fuzzer is compiled with a 32-bit (AArch32) toolchain, it will be able to fuzz A32 or T32 (with the `-t` option).
-If it is compiled with a 64-bit toolchain (AArch64), it will be able to fuzz A64, although cross-compiling and running a 32-bit application from AArch64 is possible.
+If it is compiled with a 64-bit toolchain (AArch64), it will be able to fuzz A64, although cross-compiling and running a 32-bit fuzzer from AArch64 is possible.

-Then an exhaustive search of the instruction set the fuzzer was compiled with can be initiated like so:
+Then an exhaustive search of the respective instruction set can be initiated like so:

 ```
 ./armshaker.py -f3